-Leica SL2, SL2-S and Q3 cameras come with an option to output a viewing LUT via HDMI.
-This can be used when a monitor is connected to the HDMI port, but should be avoided when the HDMI signal is being recorded.
-In order to record a clean L-Log signal externally should not be set to HDMI if a LUT Profile has been set.
-In case no LUT Profile has been set, the Output option can be ignored.
+Some cameras come with an option to output a viewing LUT via HDMI.
+This feature can be used when a monitor is connected to the HDMI port, but should be avoided when the HDMI signal is being recorded.
+In order to record a clean L-Log signal externally the following options should not be set to HDMI:

+SL3: Log Settings ► L-Log Settings ► Output

+Q3

-Video Settings ► Video Gamma ► Settings ► L-Log ► Output
+SL2 SL2-S Q3 Video Settings ► Video Gamma ► Settings ► L-Log ► Output

+SL2